google/horologist/docs/auth-overview.md

   dependency on the `auth-data` library.
 - [auth-ui](auth-ui.md): composable screens for Authentication use cases, with integration with the `auth-data` library.
-- [auth-data](auth-data.md): Implementation for Wear apps for most of the authentication methods listed in the [Authentication on wearables](https://developer.android.com/training/wearables/apps/auth-wear) guide.
+- [auth-data](auth-data.md): implementation for Wear apps for most of the authentication methods listed in the [Authentication on wearables](https://developer.android.com/training/wearables/apps/auth-wear) guide.
-- [auth-data-phone](auth-data-phone.md): Implementation for Mobile apps for some of the authentication methods provided by the `auth-data` library.
+- [auth-data-phone](auth-data-phone.md): implementation for Mobile apps for some of the authentication methods provided by the `auth-data` library.

 - The following sample apps are also provided: